wanai220118/cheez_admin_app/README.md

 ### 🔍 Order Analysis
 - **Payment Method Analysis**:
   - Filter orders by payment method (All, COD, Pickup)
-  - COD orders count and revenue
+  - COD orders count and revenue (shown only when "All" is selected)
-  - Pickup orders count and revenue
+  - Pickup orders count and revenue (shown only when "All" is selected)
-  - Side-by-side comparison cards
+  - Side-by-side comparison cards (hidden when COD or Pickup tab is selected)
+  - Flavor count breakdown (shown only when "All" is selected)
 - **Date-based Analysis**:
   - Select any date to view scheduled pickup/COD orders
   - Shows orders based on pickup/COD date (not order creation date)
   - View orders filtered by payment method
   - Detailed order list with payment information
   - Displays orders that need to be picked up or delivered on the selected date
+- **PDF Export with Filters**:
+  - Export order analysis reports in PDF format
+  - **Content Filtering Options**:
+    - Include/exclude summary statistics
+    - Include/exclude flavor count breakdown
+    - Include/exclude orders list
+  - Date range and generation timestamp
+  - Share PDF via device sharing options

 ### 🎁 Combo Pack Support
-- **Combo Types**:
-  - Small Combo: Tiramisu, Cheesekut, Oreo Cheesekut
-  - Standard Combo: Tiramisu, Cheesekut, Oreo Cheesekut, Bahumisu
+- **Automatic Combo Pricing**:
+  - 6 small items automatically priced as RM10 combo
+  - 3 standard items automatically priced as RM10 combo
+  - Combo pricing applied automatically when quantities meet requirements
+  - Remaining items priced individually
-- **Combo Allocation**:
+- **Combo Calculation**:
-  - Select quantity for each flavor in combo packs
-  - Visual flavor selection interface
-  - Automatic calculation of combo pack totals
+  - Automatic detection of combo-eligible quantities
+  - Smart pricing calculation for mixed orders
+  - No separate combo section needed - handled automatically

 ### 💳 Payment Features
 - **Payment Methods**: